nicklockwood/Expression/README.md

 .function(String, arity: Int)
 ```

-Functions can be defined using any valid identifier followed by a comma-delimited sequence of arguments in parentheses.
+A function symbol is defined with a name and an "arity", which is the number of arguments that it expects.
+Functions are called in an expression by using their name followed by a comma-delimited sequence of arguments in parentheses.
 Functions can be overloaded to support different argument counts, but it is up to you to handle argument validation in your evaluator function.

 ## Arrays